stoneskin

 spot.run() #=> running!

-# we get back an interesting response
+# We get back an interesting response

 tim = Turtle("tim") #=> tim was adopted.